DesignSparkRS/iot-blockchain-demo/README.md

 #### ABI

-Should a smart contracted be updated such that its ABI changes, the JSON that is generated following _truffle compile_ will need to be used to update the corresponding ABI file, e.g. _CarCrashABI.json_.
+Should a smart contract be updated such that its ABI changes, the JSON that is generated following _truffle compile_ will need to be used to update the corresponding ABI file, e.g. _CarCrashABI.json_.

 #### config.yml